By Christopher Brown of OCDCarCare.com

 In today’s ‘created persona’ online world, often times perception is reality.
 And if not; the illusion of positive perception is reality — at least for a time.
 So, in a contemporary playing field of smoke and mirrors, companies want to leverage any tactics they can to get ahead of competition in the marketplace.
 INCLUDING willingly marketing false data about the stated or implied hardness values gained from surface application of their products.

-The Pitfalls for Detailers Who Reinforce & Market False Coating Product Claims
+The Potential Problems for Detailers Who Reinforce & Market False Ceramic Coating Product Claims

-To wind down the article, it’s important to understand the dangers of perpetuating misleading ceramic coating marketing campaigns.
-False claims, even those born directly from manufacturers, are serious and carry a huge potential liability to negatively impact both individual detailing businesses and the automotive detailing industry as a whole.
+To conclude the article, it’s important to understand the dangers auto detailers face by perpetuating misleading ceramic coating marketing campaigns.
+False claims and information, even those born directly from manufacturers, are serious.
+They carry a huge potential liability to negatively impact both individual detailing businesses and the automotive detailing industry as a whole.

 The following topics represent the tip of the iceberg of a larger discussion that needs to occur within the detailing community about ceramic coating hardness marketing: